beejjorgensen/bgnet/src/bgnet.md

 \index{inet\_ntoa()@\texttt{inet\_ntoa()}} `inet_ntoa()`.
 It's also obsolete and
 won't work with IPv6.)

-Lastly, these functions only work with numeric IP addresses—they won't do any nameserver DNS lookup on a hostname, like "`www.example.com`".
+Lastly, these functions only work with numeric IP addresses---they won't do any nameserver DNS lookup on a hostname, like "`www.example.com`".
 You will use `getaddrinfo()` to do that, as you'll see later on.